DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 Authorization API
 =================

-With a new system component - :ref: `APIs <apis>`, was created Authorization API for =Framework= system (see :py:class:`~DIRAC.FrameworkSystem.API.AuthHandler`) which provides the necessary endpoints for interaction with DIRAC AS.
+With a new system component - :ref: `APIs <apis>`, was created Authorization API for *Framework* system (see :py:class:`~DIRAC.FrameworkSystem.API.AuthHandler`) which provides the necessary endpoints for interaction with DIRAC AS.

 Token Manager
 =============

-The TokenManager service aims to capture access tokens and refresh user tokens upon successful authorization and manage them, issue access tokens upon request of DIRAC services or user-owners.
+The Token Manager service aims to capture access tokens and refresh user tokens upon successful authorization and manage them, issue access tokens upon request of DIRAC services or user-owners.

 Identity Provider